-The National Allergy Strategy has launched the pilot phase of the Food Allergy Prevention Project funded by the Australian Government.
+The National Allergy Strategy has launched the national roll out of the Food Allergy Prevention Project funded by the Australian Government.
 The project aims to implement the ASCIA guidelines for infant feeding and allergy prevention.
-This project has been informed by the National Allergy Strategy Infant Feeding Implementation Meeting (IFIM) held in March 2017 and overseen by a Working Group comprising key stakeholders.

 Nip allergies in the Bub website